2020 WeatherTech 240

 The 2020 WeatherTech 240 was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at the Daytona International Speedway combined road course in Daytona Beach, Florida on July 4th, 2020.
+The race was held at the Daytona International Speedway combined road course in Daytona Beach, Florida, on July 4, 2020.
 This race was the second round of the 2020 WeatherTech SportsCar Championship, and the first round of the 2020 WeatherTech Sprint Cup.

 Taylor and García's GTLM class victory marked the first victory for the new Corvette C8.R, alongside Corvette Racing's 100th win in IMSA competition.
 The race was also just the 12th caution-free race since the merger in 2014.

 Background

 The race was the first for the series following the suspension due to the COVID-19 pandemic, and was initially announced to be run behind closed doors.
 However, it was later announced that a maximum of 5,000 fans were to be admitted, with all required to be residents of the state of Florida.
 The race was also the first time since 2010 that the WeatherTech SportsCar Championship or its previous series had competed in the Paul Revere 250 Independence Day event.

+Before the race, Ryan Briscoe, Renger van der Zande, Scott Dixon, and Kamui Kobayashi led the DPi Drivers' Championship with 35 points each, ahead of Oliver Jarvis, Tristan Nunez, and Olivier Pla with 32 points each, and Sébastien Bourdais, João Barbosa, and Loïc Duval with 30 points each.
+With 35 points, the GTLM Drivers' Championship was led by John Edwards, Jesse Krohn, Augusto Farfus, and Chaz Mostert with a three-point advantage over Earl Bamber, Laurens Vanthoor, and Mathieu Jaminet.
+In GTD, the Drivers' Championship was led by Bryan Sellers, Madison Snow, Corey Lewis, and Andrea Caldarelli with 35 points, ahead of Andy Lally, John Potter, Spencer Pumpelly, and Marco Mapelli with 32 points each.
+Cadillac, BMW, and Lamborghini were leading their respective Manufacturers' Championships, while Konica Minolta Cadillac DPi-V.R, BMW Team RLL, and Paul Miller Racing each led their own Teams' Championships.